matthewgding/coen174/README.md

 To use the website, simply open the search.html file in a web browser.
 This can be done by double clicking on the search.html file within the project folder, which will automatically open it in your default web browser.

+To run tests, open the project in a code editor and open a new terminal.
+In the terminal, run "npm test", and the test files will automatically run and display a report containing the test results.

 ## Features

 - Search Courses: All available courses for the upcoming are displayed and the user can search for specific courses by name.